ritza-co/kaboom/doc/18-concert.md

 const maxRow = 4
 const notes = [ 0, 2, 4, 5, 6, 7, 8, 9, 11, 12, ]
 ```

-These constant variables define the number of "note" sprites we want in the game; the position of each sprite relative to the width and height of the game screen; as well as the max number of "note" sprites per row.
+These constant variables define the number of `note` sprites we want in the game, the position of each sprite relative to the width and height of the game screen, and the maximum number of `note` sprites per row.

 Add the following code below the variables: